Janicejay/alx-higher_level_programming/README.md

 # ALX HIGHER LEVEL PROGRAMMING

-It's time to explore HIGHER LEVEL PROGRAMMING LANGUAGES. for example, `python`, `javascript` and others
+It's time to explore HIGHER LEVEL PROGRAMMING LANGUAGES. such as, `python`, `javascript` and others